 And above all else, spend a little time getting to understand more about the people you're trying to win over.
 It's not only about what they do, but why.
 And painful as it may sound, you can only find that out by asking them.

-To learn more about the key steps of customer acquistion and the strategies, skills and tactics that will help you win more of the right customers, attend my upcoming course on the 30th November.
+To learn more about the key steps of customer acquistion and the strategies, skills and tactics that will help you win more of the right customers, attend the IDM's Customer Acquisition.